lostisland/faraday/docs/usage/index.md

 Faraday also supports HTTP verbs that do include request bodies, though the optional method arguments are different.
-Instead of HTTP query params, these methods accept a response body.
+Instead of HTTP query params, these methods accept a request body.

 * `post`
 * `put`